UAlaska-IT/database_application/README.md

 The firewall can be configured for remote access, or not for local databases.

 Automated dumps can be setup, as well as automated remote backup to AWS S3.
-For remote backup to succeed, the node must be configured with a proper instance profile that provides S3 put privileges for the indicated bucket.
+For remote backup to succeed, the node must be configured with an instance profile that provides S3 put privileges for the indicated bucket.

 A recovery recipe is included and will recover up to all databases, possibly from S3..
 If a local backup exists, it will be used.
-For recovery to succeed on a new node that does not have local backups available, the node must be configured with a proper instance profile that provides S3 get privileges for the indicated bucket.
+For recovery to succeed on a new node that does not have local backups available, the node must be configured with an instance profile that provides S3 get privileges for the indicated bucket.

 ## Requirements